thradams/build/readme.md

 The idea behind the maketest code generation is to **be simple to be customized** instead of be very complex with a lot of options.
 The same for the build code.

+The maketest is also a sample of a tool that is compiled and used by the build.
+Other tools can be added.

-Some defines and function may be useful and common for many builds in this case they can be added into build.h for future use.
+Some defines and functions may be useful.
+A header file build.h is the complement for the build.

 ## build.c

-[Build.c](build.c) is where we add your build "script".
-Preprocessor is very handy at this point to concatenate strings and have options. [build.h](build.h) is were we add common defines that ca be used in any build.c.
+[Build.c](build.c) is where we add our build "script".
+Preprocessor is very handy at this point to concatenate strings and have options.
+We also can pass options to the build using defines and use these define internally.

+[build.h](build.h) is were we add common defines and utils.

 ## More details about maketest tool